brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 ![svg](/assets/img/bayesian-correlation/output_29_1.svg)

 Now we'll define a Bayesian model in Stan which has two levels as described above.
 In the first level, we'll model each datapoint as being drawn from the distribution corresponding to its individual (or group).
-In the second level, we'll model each individual's $\rho$ parameter as being drawn from a population distribution.
+In the second level, we'll model each individual's \\( \rho \\) parameter as being drawn from a population distribution.

-(One might want to also model per-subject $\mu$ parameters as being drawn from population distributions, but for the sake of simplicity we're going to skip that here.
+(One might want to also model per-subject \\( \mu \\) parameters as being drawn from population distributions, but for the sake of simplicity we're going to skip that here.
 See the [Simplifications appendix](#simplifications))

 ```python